 During that time he wrote poetry and fiction that was published in small magazines.
 In 1980 he was one of the actors in Jessica Raimi's radio soap opera, Our Life Together Among The Works of Art, which ran on WBAI.
 He also wrote several episodes of the show.

-In 1980 he landed a job with the theatrical publicity office, Hunt/Pucci, where he was junior assistant press dweeb.
+In 1980 he landed a job with the well-known theatrical publicity office, Hunt/Pucci, where he was junior assistant press dweeb.
 The office handled torch song trilogy, ‘night, mother, crimes of the heart, and a nightingale sang and agnes of god, in addition to Bobby short at the carlyle hotel.
 Despite the glamorous trappings the job was often more rugged than working on the railroad—and not as much fun.
 Igrejas avoided theater for years and From 1983 to 1990 Igrejas sold restaurant supplies during the day and wrote fiction, poetry and plays at night.
 He also became one of the top restaurant supply salesmen in NJ.

-Along the way he repped many downtown theater and dance companies, including En Garde Arts, Reza Abdoh, Ann Carlson, The Builders Association, STREB and Richard Foreman and the Ontological-Hysteric Theatre, STREB and Peak Performances at Montclair State University.
+Igrejas also repped many downtown theater and dance companies, including En Garde Arts, Reza Abdoh, Ann Carlson, The Builders Association and Richard Foreman at the Ontological-Hysteric Theatre, STREB and Peak Performances at Montclair State University.